vkandola/go-go-gadget/README.md

 - All of the Monkey language features (as I progress through the book).
 - Support for some hash based data structures and B/B+ trees.
 - Some handy bit manipulation (for hex editing mainly).
-- UTF/Emoji support (currently pure ASCI)
+- UTF/Emoji support (currently pure ASCI).

 Notes:
 - I (and the book) make use of `.envrc` files to properly set enviroment variables.
-This is done using a package called [direnv][direnv], or equivalent for your distribution.
+This is no longer needed as the Makefile should call scripts to properly set things.
+However, you'll need [direnv][direnv], or equivalent for your distribution if you aren't running the Makefile.
 - I (and the book) use Go 1.7, YMMV with lower versions.

+Running the REPL:
+- execute `make run` and enter the REPL.

+Running the package tests:
+- execute `make test` and see the test report.